Privacy Notice

 - Right to receive your personal data in a structured, commonly used and machine-readable format (Art.
 20 GDPR);

+- Right not to be subject to a decision based solely on automated processing which produces legal effects or similarly significantly affects you, including the right to obtain human intervention on the part of the controller, to express your point of view and to contest the decision (Art.
+22 GDPR).
 To assert your rights described here, you can contact us at any time using the contact details given above.
 This also applies if you wish to receive copies of guarantees to demonstrate an adequate level of data protection.
 If the respective legal requirements are met, we will comply with your data protection request.
+Finally, you have the right to lodge a complaint with a data protection supervisory authority (Art.
+77 GDPR).
+You can assert this right, for example, with a supervisory authority in the Member State of your habitual residence, place of work or place of the alleged infringement.

 8. Requirement for the provision of data

+In principle, there is no obligation to provide your data.
+The use of our website is usually possible without providing personal data.
+As far as personal data (for example, name, address, or email addresses) are collected on our pages, this is always done on a voluntary basis, as far as possible.
 If the provision of your data is required to conclude a contract, to fulfil legal obligations, to make contact or to use other services and functions (e.g. subscribe to the newsletter), the corresponding input fields are marked as mandatory (usually with an asterisk (*)).
 In this case, any contract cannot be concluded, the specific service cannot be provided or the function cannot be used without the data provided.
+Other information not marked as mandatory fields is voluntary.
+The entry of such data is then not necessary for the conclusion of any contract, for the provision of the service or for the use of the function and has no influence on the fulfilment of the contract.

 9. Automated decision-making